• |

 GEO-LDN Dialogue Forum for Pacific Small Island Developing States (PSIDS) 2025

-Successful applicants will be sponsored to join the Dialogue Forum in 1st or 2nd quarter of 2025.
+Successful applicants will be sponsored to join the Dialogue Forum in the week of 21st to 25th July 2025.
 The exact date, time and place will be published later.
-The Dialogue Forum aims to facilitate peer-to-peer exchange and in-person support on national challenges regarding reaching LDN through spatial planning instruments and the use of geospatial data.
-It is one of the foundational elements for becoming a part of GEO-LDN’s long-term peer-to-peer exchange program, where Countries and Intersectoral Teams receive regular support and expertise.
+The Dialogue Forum aims to facilitate peer-to-peer exchange and in-person support on national challenges regarding reaching LDN targets, as well as other land-related targets linked to climate change mitigation and biodiversity conservation.
+It is one of the foundational elements for becoming a part of GEO-LDN’s long-term peer-to-peer exchange program, where Partner Countries and Intersectoral Teams receive regular support and expertise.

-Through this open call, we invite Intersectoral Teams to submit applications that present a strong interest in using geospatial data to reach LDN and implement ILUP.
+Through this open call, we invite Intersectoral Teams to submit applications that present a strong interest in using geospatial data to reach LDN and land-related climate and biodiversity goals, and to implement ILUP.
 The selected Intersectoral Teams will gain access to our extensive network of experts, technical resources, and capacity development programs to facilitate the implementation of innovative solutions.

 Why apply?